Bijoy Krishna Handique: Minister of Mines (2009–2011)

-In the 15th Lok Sabha elections, Handique won from the Jorhat constituency for the sixth consecutive term and was promoted to Union Cabinet minister status.
-He formally took the oath of office as Union Cabinet Minister holding dual charges of Mines and the Development of North East Region (DoNER) portfolios.
+After his election to the 15th Lok Sabha elections, Handique was promoted to Union Cabinet minister status.
+He formally took the oath of office as Union Cabinet Minister holding dual charges of Mines and the Development of North East Region (DoNER) portfolios, and took office on 28 May 2011.

-Handique was appointed a Minister of State for Defence and Parliamentary Affairs in 2004, and then was a Minister of State for Chemicals & Fertilizers and Mines up to 2009.
-It was during his tenure as Union Cabinet Minister of Mines from May 2009 to January 2011 that a new direction was given to the Nation's Mining Policy with the clause for participation and inclusion of local communities in mining belts including tribal areas.
+During his tenure as Union Cabinet Minister of Mines,a new direction was given to the Nation's Mining Policy with the clause for participation and inclusion of local communities in mining belts including tribal areas.
 The Draft mining bill initiated by Handique was due for introduction in the Indian Parliament.